Jayjake1/Jayjake1/README.md

 [3]: https://www.linkedin.com/in/jayaprakash-k-17477618b/
 [2]: https://wandb.ai/jayaprakash1

-ThanK you for visiting, Feel-free to check once in a while, to know what am upto 🤗👋🏼
+➡️ Thank you for visiting, Feel-free to check once in a while, to know what am upto 🤗👋🏼

 <!---
 jayaprakash-kunduru/jayaprakash-kunduru is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.